vatesfr/xen-orchestra/docs/docs/xo5/backups.md

 Just a refresher/summary: You can select multiple backup methods for the same job:

-- Full: _Backup_ and _Disaster Recovery_ (DR)
+- Full: _Backup_ and _Full replication_ (the XO 5 button still reads _Disaster Recovery_)
-- Deltas: _Delta Backup_ and _Continuous Replication_ (CR)
+- Deltas: _Delta Backup_ and _Incremental replication_ (the XO 5 button still reads _Continuous Replication_)

 The Full and Delta options are mutually exclusive; Rolling Snapshots are compatible with both.
-The Backup and Delta Backup go to a backup repository (e.g. NFS); DR and CR back up to another XCP-ng storage repository (i.e., not the one on which the VM's being backed up reside).
-In the Schedule configuration, you will have the option to select the number of "Backup Retention" if your backup includes a _Backup_ (or _Delta Backup_); you will have the option to select the number "Replication Retention" if you have selected _DR_ or _CR_ in the backup configuration.
+The Backup and Delta Backup go to a backup repository (e.g. NFS); both replication modes write to another XCP-ng storage repository (i.e., not the one on which the VMs being backed up reside).
+In the Schedule configuration, you will have the option to select the number of "Backup Retention" if your backup includes a _Backup_ (or _Delta Backup_); you will have the option to select the number "Replication Retention" if you have selected a replication mode in the backup configuration.

 ### Rolling snapshots